 Rh is a protein found in the blood.
 Most people are Rh positive, meaning they have this protein.
 Some people are Rh negative, meaning this protein is absent.
 Mothers who are Rh negative are at risk of having a baby with a form of anemia called Rh disease (March of Dimes, 2009).
 A father who is Rh-positive and mother who is Rh-negative can conceive a baby who is Rh-positive.
-Some of the fetus’s blood cells may get into the mother’s bloodstream and her immune system is unable to recognize the Rh factor.
+Some of the fetus’s blood cells may get into the mother’s bloodstream and the immune system is unable to recognize the Rh factor.

 The immune system starts to produce antibodies to fight off what it thinks is a foreign invader.
-Once her body produces immunity, the antibodies can cross the placenta and start to destroy the red blood cells of the developing fetus.
-As this process takes time (longer than 9 months), often the first Rh positive baby is not harmed, but as the mother’s body will continue to produce antibodies to the Rh factor across her lifetime, subsequent pregnancies can pose greater risk for an Rh positive baby.
+Once the body produces immunity, the antibodies can cross the placenta and start to destroy the red blood cells of the developing fetus.
+As this process takes time (longer than 9 months), often the first Rh positive baby is not harmed, but as the mother’s body will continue to produce antibodies to the Rh factor across their lifetime, subsequent pregnancies can pose greater risk for an Rh positive baby.
 When there is Rh incompatibility (Rh negative woman conceives an Rh positive baby), RhoGAM, a manufactured antibody, is given to the pregnant woman at 28 weeks and again after delivery.
-This prevents the mother from developing the antibodies that would attack the baby’s blood cells in the event her blood crosses the placenta.
+This prevents the mother from developing the antibodies that would attack the baby’s blood cells in the event that the blood crosses the placenta.
 In the newborn, Rh disease can lead to jaundice, anemia, heart failure, brain damage and death.

 Weight Gain during Pregnancy